The 13 Must-Sees in Downtown Lisbon for an Incredible Day

 From here you’ll want to wander towards Chiado, West of the main square, where you’ll find yourself surrounded by centuries-old buildings, elegant shops, and plenty of history.

-This area is often referred to as the cultural heart of Lisbon, and it’s easy to see why: it’s full of bookstores, art galleries, cafes and bars where visitors can experience the city in its most authentic form.
-Make sure to stroll down Garrett Street and see the oldest bookshop in Europe, as well as A Brazileira coffee shop from another time.
+This area is often referred to as the cultural heart of Lisbon, and it’s easy to see why: it’s full of bookstores, art galleries, cafes and bars where you can experience the city in its most authentic form.
+Make sure to stroll down Garrett Street and see the oldest bookshop in the World, as well as A Brazileira coffee shop from another time.

 12. Alfama, Santa maria Maggiore Cathedral- Sé de Lisboa

-By now you may be ready for a break and might want to take a tuk-tuk since it is quite a climb, but the walk is a little over 15 minutes to our next stop over on the other side of Rua Augusta to Lisbon’s Cathedral.
+By now you might have had enough, but if you’ve still got time and energy I recommend you walk over to Alfama.
+You might decide to take a tuk-tuk since it is quite a climb, but the walk is just a little over 15 minutes to our next stop over on the other side of Rua Augusta to see Lisbon’s Cathedral.

 13. Castelo Sao Jorge

-Castelo Sao Jorge is a prominent landmark which towers over Lisbon, and a must-see for any visitor.
+Castelo Sao Jorge is a prominent landmark which towers over Lisbon, and a must-see if you’re like me and love a great historical building.
 Sitting atop a hill overlooking the city, it provides stunning 360-degree views of Lisbon from its impressive battlements.

 The castle was built by the Moors in the 11th century, but its current look dates back to the 16th century.
 You can explore the many rooms and towers, or just take your time to wander around the grounds and admire its beauty.